mitogen-hq/mitogen/docs/api.rst

     .. method:: fork (new_stack=False, debug=False, profiling=False)

         Construct a context on the local machine by forking the current process.
+The forked child receives a new identity, sets up a new broker and router, and responds to function calls identically, just like children created using any other method.

         The associated stream implementation is
         :py:class:`mitogen.fork.Stream`.

         :param bool new_stack: